nilotpalsrkr/TopKWords/ReadMe.md

 - Springboot 3.0
 - maven
 - Top K words algorithm using heap (Priority Queue)
-- redis cache
+- redis cache - The api response is cached.
-- Docker for spawning the redis cluster
+- Docker for spawning the redis cluster and application
+- Spring Security with InMemory user to show how an authenticated user works.
+(In production the user details are present in DB with encrypted or hashed password)
+- Junit Test cases, Mockmvc and Integration tests using SpringBootTests

 ## Start the application:
 ### Method - 1:  Download code from github, build the project, start the project with single docker-compose